sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

   isVirtualTbl bool                 // to specify if the DB tale is present or not }

+// to map the DB number, table, key, field names to the leaf/leaf-list nodes of the yang path type RedisDbSubscribeMap = map[db.DBNum]map[string]map[string]map[string]string

+// to map the DB number, table, key, field names / processOnchange callback function to the particular leaf/leaf-list node of the yang path
+// if the rest of the leaf/leaf-list nodes of the same container/list is mapped to different DB table type RedisDbYgNodeMap = map[db.DBNum]map[string]map[string]interface{}

 // notificationOpts to define sample interval time and notification preference type type notificationOpts struct {
   mInterval int              // sample subscription interval time